Anya-RB-Chen/cs229-2018-autumn/Study Notes/Lecture 2 Linear Regression and Gradient Descent.md

 	Imagine you have a large amount of dataset, when making one update to your parameters, in order to take a single step of gradient descent, you need to calculate this sum $\sum\limits_{i=1}^{m}$ for $n$ times.
 	If the descent needs hundreds of time to converge, then you'll be scanning through your entire data-set hundreds of times.

-The algorithm mainly tooks two steps:
+The algorithm mainly took two steps:
 	- State with some $\Theta$ (e.g. $\Theta = \vec{0}=[0, 0, 0, ...]$)
 	- Keep changing $\Theta$ to reduce $J(\Theta)$ , there is only one global minimum for linear regression
 $$\Theta_{j\ i}=\Theta_{j} - \alpha\cdot\frac{\partial}{\partial\ \Theta_{j}}(J(\Theta))\hspace{1cm} where\ j=0,1,2,...,\ \alpha=learning\ rate$$